divyadhimaan/DSA-200/stacksAndQueues/12-sliding-window-max.md

 - We need to push new element and pop old element from window at same time ->  queue
 - Keep maximum for every window -> monotonic stack (Stores descreasing elements)

-> Better to use a dequeue instead of using two data structures
+> Better to use a deque instead of using two data structures

 ```cpp